Kaula (Hinduism)

-In the Hindu religious traditions of Shaktism and Shaivism, Kaula, also known as Kula, Kulamaarga ("the Kula path") and Kaulaachaara ("the Kaula tradition"), is a Tantric tradition which is characterised by distinctive rituals and symbolism connected with the worship of Shakti and Shiva.
-It flourished in ancient India primarily in the 1st millennium CE.
+Kaula, also known as Kula, Kulamaarga ("the Kula path") and Kaulaachaara ("the Kaula tradition"), is a Tantric tradition which is characterised by distinctive rituals and symbolism connected with the worship of Shakti and Shiva that is associated with cremation-ground or charnel ground asceticism, found in Shaktism and Shaivism.
+Different types of Kulacharam were practiced in Assam, Mithila, Kashmir, Bengal, Tripura and Kerala as its primary worships.